TOP PERSPECTIVE AREAS FOR BLOCKCHAIN TECHNOLOGY DEVELOPMENT IN 2021

 Today's banking institutions are more likely to use this (relatively) new blockchain technology to make financial services faster, safer, and easier.
 A lot of private blockchain-based development is taking place in the finance and banking sector.
-Nasdaq is working with Chain.com, one of the many blockchain infrastructure providers, to offer technology for processing and validating financial transactions.
+For example, Nasdaq is working with Chain.com, one of the many blockchain infrastructure providers, to offer technology for processing and validating financial transactions.
+Some other examples:

 Healthcare is a digital island kingdom.
 Data exchange between professionals does take place, but there are still major areas for improvement.
 Examples are, in general, medication data, data exchange between hospitals, and also exchanges between general practitioners and the care sector.
 The rise of web-based solutions in mental health care creates a challenge there too.
 A collection of organizational, financial, legal, and technical factors underlies it.

 It is expected that global healthcare-market spending on blockchain will hit $5.61 billion by 2025.
 It is tempting to see new technology - such as blockchain in healthcare - as the solution to this “silo” problem in healthcare.
 But technology alone cannot solve this.
 Blockchain can play an important role in a new relationship between a patient and his data, for example, through greater transparency and control over data exchange.

 3. Supply Chain